A guide for tech leaders. Innovating through a downturn

 - Choosing the best way to get there – how to innovate.

 Two realities prevalent today, are unique compared to other periods of downturn that we’ve experienced in the past:

 A move towards digital platforms and solutions is proving a huge challenge for CIOs.
-While organizations recognize an effective digital strategy is critical to successful data security, many report they still struggle – with 78 percent stating that their digital strategy is only moderately effective, or worse.
+While organisations recognise an effective digital strategy is critical to successful data security, many report they still struggle – with 78 percent stating that their digital strategy is only moderately effective, or worse.
 More than a third of companies (35 percent) can’t hire and develop the people they need with digital skills.
 And almost one in ten (9 percent) think that there is no clear digital vision or strategy at all.